cschwem2er/mini-praw/readme.md

 from mini_praw import Reddit

 reddit = Reddit(
-    user_agent="Carsten Schwemmer - Researcher at University of Munich (LMU)", request_interval=1.0,
+    user_agent = "Carsten Schwemmer - Researcher at University of Munich (LMU)", request_interval = 1.0,
-    return_full=False,
+    return_full = False
 )
 ```

 It is recommended to provide a transparent user-agent string and set a responsible request interval (e.g., the default of 1 second).
-For experienced users, ```return_full=True``` will cause all data retrievals to include the raw JSON returned by Reddit.
+For experienced users, ```return_full = True``` will cause all data retrievals to include the raw JSON returned by Reddit.
 Otherwise, only selected metadata will be returned.

 ## Features